Advanced Fixed Prosthodontics Mentorship

 - Lab client discount available.
 Please inquire.

-Note: Tuition does not include patient clinic fees or materials and equipment required for the course.
+Note: Patients are required to pay a clinical fee.
 Financing options will be available to accommodate individual doctor needs.

 If you have difficulty downloading or printing the registration form, you may also request it by email at firstname.lastname@example.org or by phone (877) EP4-DDS1 (374-3371).